oh1omon/nvim/README.md

 How to get started?

 1. Install mentioned above modules
-2. Open your nvim (it might be throwing dozens of errors for now) and run :PlugInstall
+2. Open your nvim (it will automatically install packer and plugins)
+3. After the message "Installing packer close and reopen Neovim..." close and reopen you nvim
-3. Setup Lsp Servers
+4. Setup Lsp Servers
    1. Run :LspInstallInfo
    2. In opened window select and install with (i) next languages:
       1. dockerls